Analgesia Standard Treatment Guidelines for Rats

 - Orbital Tightening: Squinting or closing of the eyes.

 - Ear Position: Ears curled inwards and angled to form a ‘pointed’ shape.
-Space between the ears increase.
+Space between the ears increased.

-- Whisker Change: Whiskers stiffen, angle along the face, may ‘clump’ together and lose their natural downward curve.
+- Whisker Change: Whiskers stiffen and angle along the face, may ‘clump’ together and lose their natural downward curve.

 Scoring: